 - LegibleNews — news from Wikipedia in an easy-to-read format (Global)

-- Wikipedia Current Events — current events form Wikipedia
+- Wikipedia Current Events — current events from Wikipedia

 - Mobile Wikipedia — mobile web version of Wikipedia

-You can also use “Reader Mode” many web browser.
+You can also use “Reader Mode” in many web browsers.
 This mode strips the page down to text and content-related images.
-You can read how to enable this mode here.
+You can read how to enable this mode in various browsers here.